reyder/Nanomit3r/README.md

 xcodebuild -target NanoBreak -scheme NanoBreak -configuration DEBUG build
 ```

-Finally we have alle parts and we can execute our binary.
+Finally we have all parts and we can execute our binary.
 You can use any injection method to attach dylib.
 For testing purposes you can try:

 ```bash
 DYLD_INSERT_LIBRARIES=/Users/korona/libNanoBreak.dylib /Users/korona/csr_mod